 Measures of trust from attitudinal survey questions remain the most common source of data on trust.
 Yet academic studies have shown that these measures of trust are generally weak predictors of actual trusting behaviour.
 Interestingly, however, questions about trusting attitudes do seem to predict trustworthiness.
 In other words, people who say they trust other people tend to be trustworthy themselves.3

 The World Value Survey allows cross-country comparisons of self-reported trust attitudes.
-The following visualization shows estimates of the share of survey respondents agreeing with the statement “most people can be trusted”.4 Countries can be added by clicking on the option at the bottom of the chart.
+This visualization shows estimates of the share of survey respondents agreeing with the statement “most people can be trusted”.4 Countries can be added by clicking on the option at the bottom of the chart.

 As it can be seen, there are very large differences in levels, and trends tend to be fairly stable.
 For example, in China the share of people reporting to trust others is much higher than in Brazil – and this have been true across several surveys over the last couple of decades.